ROCm/omnitrace/docs/how-to/configuring-runtime-options.rst

 Exploring hardware counters
 -----------------------------------

-Omnitrace supports collecting hardware counters via PAPI and ROCm.
+Omnitrace supports hardware counter collection via PAPI and ROCm.
-Generally, PAPI is used to collect CPU-based hardware counters and ROCm is used to collect GPU-based hardware counters; although it is possible to install PAPI with ROCm support and collect GPU-based hardware counters via PAPI but this is not recommended because CPU hardware counters via PAPI cannot be collected simultaneously.
+Generally, PAPI is used to collect CPU-based hardware counters and ROCm is used to collect GPU-based hardware counters.
+Although it is possible to install PAPI with ROCm support and use it to collect GPU-based hardware counters, this is not recommended because PAPI cannot simultaneously collect CPU hardware counters.

-View all possible hardware counters and their descriptions:
+To view all possible hardware counters and their descriptions, use the following command:

 .. code-block:: shell

    omnitrace-avail --hw-counters --description

-Additionally, you can pass ``-c CPU`` to restrict the hardware counters to the counters available via PAPI and ``-c GPU`` to restrict the hardware counters displayed to the counters available via ROCm.
+Appending the ``-c CPU`` option restricts the list of hardware counters to those available through PAPI, while ``-c GPU`` limits the list to those available from ROCm.

 Enabling hardware counters
 -----------------------------------

-Hardware counters via PAPI are configured with the ``OMNITRACE_PAPI_EVENTS`` configuration variable.
+PAPI Hardware counters are configured with the ``OMNITRACE_PAPI_EVENTS`` configuration variable.
-Hardware counters via ROCm are configured with the ``OMNITRACE_ROCM_EVENTS`` configuration variable.
+ROCm Hardware counters are configured with the ``OMNITRACE_ROCM_EVENTS`` configuration variable.
-It should be noted that ROCm hardware counters also require the ``OMNITRACE_USE_ROCPROFILER`` configuration variable to be enabled (i.e., ``OMNITRACE_USE_ROCPROFILER=ON``).
+ROCm hardware counters also require the ``OMNITRACE_USE_ROCPROFILER`` configuration variable to be enabled using ``OMNITRACE_USE_ROCPROFILER=ON``.

-Example configuration for hardware counters:
+Here is a sample configuration for hardware counters:

 .. code-block:: shell